Dr Dora Vargha

 My recently completed book manuscript, Polio Across the Iron Curtain: Hungary's Cold War with an Epidemic uses the series of polio epidemics in communist Hungary to investigate a global public health emergency in the midst of an international political crisis.
 In this book, I argue that due to the particularities of polio, unique spaces of cooperation opened between antagonistic sides while Cold War concepts simultaneously influenced policies and practices of disease prevention and treatment.
 Based on extensive archival material, medical and popular literature, hospital documents, memoirs and oral history interviews the book analyses the history of polio in Hungary at multiple registers.
 On an international level, it asks how Cold War divisions can be re-evaluated when viewed through the lens of a disease that disregarded borders and ideologies.
 On a national level, the book investigates how post-war societies and nascent political systems dealt with an epidemic that worked against their modernist projects.
 On an individual level, it raises questions about definitions of treatment, authority of care and investigates the boundary between professional and lay knowledge.

 My research on polio has brought me to think about the temporality and geography of disease more broadly.
 Polio as a disease seems to challenge conventional frameworks within which we think about when epidemics are happening and where public health policies, medical innovation and interventions take place.
-My research critically addresses these categories and dislocates geographies and narratives of disease and health.
+My current work, After the End of Disease critically addresses these categories and dislocates geographies and narratives of disease and health.
 I am exploring ways to think about international and global public health outside of the framework of Geneva and US-based NGOs; and to question straightforward scripts of beginnings, crises and endings when it comes to disease.

 External impact and engagement

 I regularly contribute to news media on the topics of epidemics, disability and vaccination.
 My work has been published on the BBC, The Guardian and El País.
-As member of The Reluctant Internationalists research group, I am involved in providing training for secondary school teachers on Cold War History and participates in public history events such as historical walking tours in London.
+As member of The Reluctant Internationalists research group, I was involved in providing training material for secondary school teachers on Cold War History and participated in public history events such as historical walking tours in London.
 I have also done voluntary work for the Hungarian Civil Liberties Union, an advocacy group for basic human rights.

 Contribution to discipline